jeffreybergier/Blog-Getting-Started-with-Vision/README.md

 ## Built-in Features
 Vision has a number of built in features.
 Some of the things vision can do on still images, others on video, most on both.

    - Face Detection
       - Individual feature detection, such as nose, mouth, left eye, etc
    - Horizon detection
    - Rectangle detection
    - Character detection
    - Object tracking
+   - Object recognition
-    - Feed images/video to external machine learning models.
+      - via external machine learning models.

 ## Getting Started with Object Tracking